lucee/lucee-docs/docs/04.guides/05.working-with-source/05.building-and-testing-extensions/page.md

 If you find an extension without a GitHub Action configured, it's pretty easy to copy it over from another Lucee Extension [.github/workflows/main.yml](https://github.com/lucee/extension-s3/blob/master/.github/workflows/main.yml) and configure it for the specific extension.

-These GitHub Actions have the relevant services (redis, oracle, etc) all configured and will automatically run a subset of the full Lucee 6.0 testsuite, using test labels to run only the relevant tests using Lucee Script Runner.
+These Lucee Extension GitHub Actions have the relevant services (Redis, Oracle, MySQL etc) all configured and automatically run a subset of the full Lucee 6.0 testsuite, using test labels to run only the relevant tests using Lucee Script Runner.

 Most of the major services are included with the [Lucee Core build GitHub Action](https://github.com/lucee/Lucee/blob/6.0/.github/workflows/main.yml), but some heavier services like Oracle are only run for the extension's [GitHub Action](https://github.com/lucee/extension-jdbc-oracle/blob/master/.github/workflows/main.yml), due to time and memory constraints on the main build process.

-The tests for Lucee Extensions are usually all included in the [Lucee Core test suite](https://github.com/lucee/Lucee/tree/6.0/test), so they are all tested each time any changes are made to the core.
+The tests for Lucee Extensions are usually all included in the [Lucee Core test suite](https://github.com/lucee/Lucee/tree/6.0/test), that way they are all tested each time any changes are made to Lucee core.

 ## Testing a Lucee Extension locally

-How to run the automated tests locally for an extension (without committing and using the GitHub Action):
+How to run the automated tests locally for an extension (without committing and relying on the GitHub Action):

 Assuming your working dir for Lucee is `c:\work\` and you want to test the [S3 Extension](https://github.com/lucee/extension-s3)